-Planting stock for Florida is generally supplied from two state-owned or a variety of privately-owned nurseries.
+Planting stock for Florida is generally supplied from two state-owned and six industry-owned nurseries.
 Many of the seedlings were germinated from genetically superior and disease resistant seed stock.
-Bareroot seedlings are generally planted in the late fall to early winter; therefore, bareroot seedling orders must be placed with the Florida Division of Forestry by June or July prior to planting season.
-Longleaf tubelings may be planted anytime, but most are put into the ground just prior or during the summer wet season.
+Seedlings are generally planted in the late fall-early winter; therefore, seedling orders must be placed with the Florida Division of Forestry by June or July prior to planting season.
 Seedling order forms may be obtained through the county forester's office.